Chibuzorn/Customer-Analysis-for-a-Case-Study-Restuarant/README.md

 Danny’s Diner is in need of your assistance to help the restaurant stay afloat - the restaurant has captured some very basic data from their few months of operation but have no idea how to use their data to help them run the business.

 ## **Tools for Analysis**
+- Visual Paradigm for Entity Relationship Diagram(ERD)
-Postgresql for the Exploratory Data Analysis
+- Postgresql for the Exploratory Data Analysis

 ## **Problem Statement**
 - Danny does not know what to do with the data he gets from his customers, so they keep coming back.